Reverse thinking is a method of thinking where you

 not always cut it.
 That's where reverse thinking shines.
 By

-questions, you can break through mental barriers and discover
+you can break through mental barriers and discover innovative

-innovative paths to success.
-Let's explore some real-world
+paths to success.
+Let's explore some real-world examples of

 Example of how to get a good job with reverse thinking: